Skip to main contentSkip to main content

-Commercial and multifamily property owners who wait until their roof fails face emergency pricing (20–40% premium), limited contractor availability, and potential interior damage to occupied spaces.
-A proactive CapEx plan spreads costs over time, enables competitive bidding, and protects property value.
+Commercial and multifamily owners who wait until the roof fails pay an emergency premium of 20–40%, deal with limited contractor availability, and absorb the cost of interior damage on top.
+A proactive CapEx plan spreads cost over time, enables competitive bidding, and protects asset value.

 5,000 sq ft$25K–$50K$20K–$40K$40K–$80K